kanso/kanso/docs/guides/writing_guides.md

 freely mix Markdown and normal HTML as you wish.
 If you want to add screenshots, put them in the <code>docs/guides/images</code> directory.

+Once you've finished authoring, you'll want to add an entry in the
+<code>guides/index.md</code> file with a short description of your guide.
-Once you've finished authoring, you can preview the guide by running the following command in the main Kanso project directory:
+You can preview the changes by running the following command in the main Kanso project directory:

     make docs